casassg/events-landing/dei/summer-2022-schedule.md

 ---
 layout: page
 ---
-## This was the BAIC schedule for Spring 2022 semester.
+## This was the BAIC schedule for Summer 2022 semester.
-{% assign semester = site.data.baic.schedule.spring22 %}
+{% assign semester = site.data.baic.schedule.summer22 %}
 {% for entry in semester %}

 ### {{ entry.abstract }}